erichVK5/KicadModuleToGEDA/README.md

 supports arbitrary element rotation in the module definition, but PCB does not.
-- bezier curves can be defined in an s-file module definition, but any such definitions will be ignored by the KicadModuleToGEDE utility.
+- bezier curves can be defined in an s-file module definition, but any such definitions will be ignored by the KicadModuleToGEDA utility.

 Known issues: